-- COVID-19 negatively impacted the sales of the Company's Kuida products.
-Around the globe, countries imposed tight restrictions on movement to reduce the spread of the virus - closing borders, introducing social distancing and quarantine measures, and prohibiting specific activities. - Sales focus in Q2 2020 was directed to on-line retail and the Company's own retail website in Colombia while still focusing on international expansion of its Kuida line. - In July 2020, Khiron UK signed a distribution deal for its Kuida cosmetics with Red Yellow Red, a leading European Union distributor of cosmetic products.
-Kuida skin and body care products for women will be distributed by Red Yellow Red through four major multinational drug store health and beauty distribution groups in Spain.
-The Company anticipates receiving its first order in Q3 2020. - In August 2020, Khiron UK signed a distribution deal for its Kuida products with DNO Group, a leading distributor for the Asia Pacific market.
-Kuida skin and body care products will be distributed by DNO Group through their network of retail and online channels in Hong Kong, with first orders anticipated in Q4 2020.
-Distribution is conditional on TSXV approval.
+- COVID-19 negatively impacted the sales of the Company's KuidaTM cosmeceutical products.
+Around the globe, countries imposed tight restrictions on movement to reduce the spread of the virus closing borders, introducing social distancing and quarantine measures, and prohibiting or restricting specific activities, including access to certain retail stores. - Due to these restrictions and the uncertainties surrounding successful product launches during 2020, the Company has significantly limited its marketing and sales efforts across all regions, rather focusing on establishing strong distribution agreements in Latin America, USA, Europe and Hong Kong, and building its online and digital sales strategy, preparing to enter these markets in 2021. - In September 2020, the Company entered into an exclusive distribution agreement with Rappi SAS, the leading Latin American, last-mile delivery platform.
+This partnership introduced the Company's Kuida products to Rappi users across Latin America. - In July 2020, Khiron UK signed a distribution deal for its Kuida cosmetics with Red Yellow Red, a leading European Union distributor of cosmetic products.
+Kuida skin and body care products will be distributed by Red Yellow Red through four major multinational drug store health and beauty distribution groups in Spain.
+The Company received its first order in Q3 2020. - In August 2020, Khiron UK signed a distribution deal for its Kuida products with DNO Group, a leading distributor for the Asia Pacific market.
+Kuida skin and body care products will be distributed by DNO Group through their network of retail and online channels in Hong Kong.
+The Company expects to receive its first order in Q4 2020.